A Sieve-SMM Estimator for Dynamic Models: Proofs for the Main Results

 Since $B$ is bounded linear there exists a $M_B>0$ such that for any two CFs:

 As a result, the rate of convergence for the objective function with the weighting $B$ is the same as the rate of convergence without the operator $B$.\footnote{For results on estimating the optimal $B$ see \citet{Carrasco2000,Carrasco2007}.
 Using their method would lead to $M_{\hat B}\to \infty$ as $n\to \infty$ resulting in a slower rate of convergence for $\hat \param_n$.
-On would have to study $\hat B_n \hat \psi_n^S$ directly, which may not be uniformly bounded and, as a result, does not fall in the class of moments considered in this paper.
-This is left to future research.}
+Having $M_{\hat B}\to \infty$ sufficiently slow would not alter the main results besides having a different, possibly more efficient, asympotic variance.}